checkly/docs.checklyhq.com/site/content/guides/monitoring-as-code-cli.md

 Logging in to our Checkly account, we will see the dashboard has been populated with our three checks, which will soon start executing on their set schedules.

-{{< figure src="/guides/images/guides-terraform-checks.png" alt="terraform-created checks on checkly dashboard" title="Terraform-provisioned checks on Checkly" >}}
+{{< figure src="/guides/images/guides-mac-cli-checks-on-checkly.png" alt="CLI-deployed checks on checkly dashboard" title="CLI-deployed checks on Checkly" >}}

 ### Monitoring API correctness and performance